President Donald Trump

 Others in the field vehemently disagree with the decision to diagnose President Trump.
 Psychiatrist Allen Frances, who helped write the DSM-5, argues that President Trump is a threat to democracy but one that needs to be addressed politically rather than psychologically.
 Diagnosing President Trump based on public behavior alone is inadequate because forces such as political motivation could be driving such behavior and that behavior may not be causing distress or impairment, he argues.

-Psychological Terms that Characterize the Trump Presidency
+Psychological Terms That Characterize the Trump Presidency

 Trump’s presidency has given rise to heated discussion about a range of psychological phenomena, well beyond the debate about his own personality.
 The term “gaslighting” refers to the manipulative attempt to make people question their own perceptions or memory, and it has often been invoked to describe Trump’s actions and statements, especially those about “fake news.”

 The question of whether or not Trump’s style could accurately be characterized as authoritarian has sparked analysis of other world leaders, past and present.
-Whatever one’s position on Trump and his policies, a narrow area of agreement for most Americans is that the political climate has never been more corrosive, and that it reflects, to a greater or lesser degree, Trump’s contrarian approach to leadership.
+Whatever one’s position on Trump and his policies, a narrow area of agreement for most Americans is that the political climate has never been more corrosive and that it reflects, to a greater or lesser degree, Trump’s contrarian approach to leadership.

 Why does gaslighting relate to the Trump presidency?

 Gaslighting is a form of psychological manipulation that leads someone to doubt their experience of reality.
-Through consistent ying, misdirection, and contradiction, the gaslighter attempts to delegitimize the victim’s beliefs by confusing and destabilizing them.
+Through consistent lying, misdirection, and contradiction, the gaslighter attempts to delegitimize the victim’s beliefs by confusing and destabilizing them.
 This can lead the victim to doubt their memory, perception, and sometimes even sanity.

 President Trump has lied brazenly to the public throughout his term.
 Early examples include alleging that he had the largest inauguration day audience despite photographic evidence and dismissing Russian interference in the 2016 election as “fake news” despite a consensus from U.S. intelligence agencies.
 Trump’s frequent and bold lies, and his consistent effort to undermine people’s perception of truth, have led some to characterize Trump’s behavior as gaslighting.